easttennesseecc-star/Q-Top-Dog-IDE/START_HERE.md

 2. ✅ Backend server starts (FastAPI on port 8000)
 3. ✅ Frontend server starts (Vite on port 1431)
 4. ✅ Browser opens automatically
-5. ✅ Q-IDE is ready to use!
+5. ✅ Top Dog is ready to use!

 **Total time: ~15 seconds**

 ---

-## 🌐 Where to Find Q-IDE
+## 🌐 Where to Find Top Dog

-Once launched, Q-IDE will be at:
+Once launched, Top Dog will be at:
 - **Main App**: http://127.0.0.1:1431
 - **Backend API**: http://127.0.0.1:8000
 - **API Docs**: http://127.0.0.1:8000/docs